 Whether they're for cleaning up babies and children, make-up removal or household cleaning, did you know the majority of wipes on the market are made up of plastic?
 These don't biodegrade and aren't recyclable, so reducing their use is important.
 You can either buy reusable wipes or make your own DIY ones - there are plenty of how-to guides online.

 Please remember to never flush disposable wipes down the toilet as they cause environmental issues in our seas and sewers.
 They should go in the grey bin only.

-Your average sanitary pad can contain the equivalent of four plastic carrier bags.
+The average disposable period pad can the same amount of plastic as four plastic carrier bags.
 Find out more about reusable period products.

 From birth to potty, a child can use around 4,500 disposable nappies.
 Each of these can take up to 500 years to degrade in landfill.
 'Real' nappies not only help the environment and expose your baby to less chemicals, but they can also save you up to £500.
 Find out more about reusable nappies

 Cut your single-use plastic consumption even further by switching your plastic disposable razor for a reusable razor.
 Whether you're male or female, there are plenty on the market to suit your needs.

 Food such as fruit and vegetables can often be bought loose instead of wrapped in plastic.
 All supermarket tills have weighing scales so that you can pay for what you buy at the till without using any pesky plastic bags.
 If you prefer to have your food protected on your shop, bring your own bags or tubs with you to the supermarket.